coinfund/governance-model/README.md

 1. There is a token distribution, which measures the number of participants and each of their relative stakes.
 2. The quorum of either stake or participants required to pass a proposal is 0.
 3. Voting is binary (yea and nea) instead of trinary (yea, nea, and abstain).
 4. There is some majority threshold, *M*, which a proposal needs to achieve in voting in order to pass.
-(Typically *M* = .50.)
+(Typically *M* = 50%.)

 In our [formal description](https://github.com/coinfund/governance-model/blob/master/Relative_Governance.pdf), we formalize the notion of a "decisive stake" with respect to a token distribution and a vote.
 A decisive stake is one upon which the outcome of a particular vote hinges: if the voter doesn't participate, the proposal fails to pass; and otherwise, it passes.

 Similarly, we formalize the notion of the "decisiveness" of a stake with respect to a token distribution.
 The decisiveness of a stake is a meaure of the expected percent of the time that the stake is decisive to a vote.
-By calculating decisiveness

-So we have a natural mapping between the size of a stake and its "decisiveness", and this allows us to show that some stakes are worth more or less than others.
-The results are surprising!
+By calculating decisiveness, we are able to understand the relationship between the size of the stake and the influence that it can exert upon the outcomes of proposals.

+## Conclusions

+1. Through our formalization and implementation, we demonstrate how the decisiveness metric might be computed.
+2. We demonstrate that stake size and decisiveness are positively correlated, and in some cases result in an exponential relationship.
+3. The relationship between stake size and decisiveness is similar to a step function and is not differentiable.
+Therefore, sometimes adding marginal stake to a position disproportionally increases its decisiveness.
+4. Our work suggests that under certain distributions, small stakes have infinitessimally small or zero decisiveness, rendering them valueless.
+This presents challenges for the liquidity of governance tokens as then having positive price of individual tokens makes sense only in the context of an aggregate lot of tokens.

-## Example: Uniformly-distributed token distribution
+## Example: Uniform token distribution

+In this basic example, we consider a governance system with four equal token holders possessing 100 tokens each.
+Each token holder then owns 25% of network stake, and the distribution is uniform.
+The decisiveness of each token holder is equal and is 37.5% -- meaning, that each token holder expects to be able to overturn 37.5% of possible voting scenarios.
 ```
 $ ./model.py 100 100 100 100
    tokens  stake  decisiveness